Mikea15/mikea15.github.io/_posts/2015-03-13-superstems-is-out-for-ios.md

-Edit: I&#8217;ve been updating SuperStems since Unity5 was released, and all I can say is that it runs smoother and better looking with the new IL2CPP &#8211; converts C# to Cpp to increase performance -, which is awesome!
-So far I&#8217;m testing it on my device, but you should get the update in a couple of weeks.
+Edit: I've been updating SuperStems since Unity5 was released, and all I can say is that it runs smoother and better looking with the new IL2CPP &#8211; converts C# to Cpp to increase performance -, which is awesome!
+So far I'm testing it on my device, but you should get the update in a couple of weeks.
 Just enough time to send the new build and get it approved again by Apple.